 The costs of postsecondary education can be a significant burden to a family’s budget.
 The goal of the Financial Aid Office is to assist students in meeting their educational costs by providing streamlined access for students choosing a course of study at WTC.
 This goal is met by providing the following services:

-1. Providing financial program information to prospective students
+1. Providing financial program information to prospective students and their families.

 2. Assisting students and their families with financial aid application and process.